mknecht/dreitafel/README.md

   * Layout hints
   * Zooming: Step “into” an element to view its details.
   * Printable version
-  * Simple flow diagrams, too.
+  * More than block diagrams, maybe simple flow diagrams, too.

 ## Commands to remember: